mhjarvis/full-stack-developer-notes/recursive_methods.md

 Javascript limits the depth recursion can go - which can be relied upon to be about 10,000.

 ## The Execution Context and Stack

+Information about the process of a function is stored in its execution context, which is an internal data structure that contains details about the execution of a function.
+One function call has exactly one excution context associated with it.
+When a function makes a nested call, the following happens:

+- The current function is paused.
+- The execution context associated with it is remembered in a special data structure called execution context stack.
+- The nested call executes.
+- Afterwards, the old excution context is retrieved from the stack, and the outer function is resumed from where it stopped.